jakehandy/simple-audio-dedupe/README.md

 # Simple audio dedupe

 A simple Python script to detect exact duplicate audio files in a specified directory.
 The script computes an MD5 hash for each audio file and groups files with matching hashes as duplicates.
-You can either output the duplicate file pairs to a CSV file or delete the duplicates automatically—all controlled via a command-line toggle.
+You can either output the duplicate file pairs to a CSV file or delete the duplicates automatically (via a command-line toggle).

 ## Features